ibm-cloud-docs/logs-router/about.md

 ## Connecting to {{site.data.keyword.logs_routing_full_notm}}
 {: #about_connecting}

-{{site.data.keyword.logs_routing_full}} provides API endpoints for both  management functions, such as creating or managing a tenant configuration, and ingestion of logs.
-These API endpoints are separate endpoints are accessed by using region-specific URLs.
+{{site.data.keyword.logs_routing_full}} provides API endpoints for  management functions, such as creating or managing a tenant configuration.
+These API endpoints are endpoints are accessed by using region-specific URLs.
 You can find the endpoints for each supported region [here](/docs/logs-router?topic=logs-router-endpoints).

 You can manage {{site.data.keyword.logs_routing_full_notm}} by using the management API.
 The management API supports either a public endpoint or a private endpoint.
 A public endpoint can be reached over the internet, whereas a private endpoint can be accessed only from within the {{site.data.keyword.cloud_notm}} private network.

-You can send logs to a target destination by using the ingestion API.
-The ingestion API supports only private endpoints and is therefore not accessible from the public internet.

 Through the {{site.data.keyword.logs_routing_full_notm}} UI, you can create a tenant in a region by using the public network.

-You must ensure that you can connect to both the management and ingestion  endpoints.
-{: note}

 ![Flow of routed logs](/images/Logs-Router-04--1.svg "Resources"){: caption="Resources" caption-side="bottom"}